Why study Abertay's BSc (Hons) in Strength and Conditioning?

 The deep understanding of the sciences behind training and performance required to be a successful S&C specialist are equally applicable to work with young people, the elderly and those either suffering from, or at risk of, developing a number of disease states.

-You’ll have access to our Human Performance Laboratory, with running, rowing, fitness testing and weights machines.
+You’ll work in our Human Performance Laboratory, with running, rowing, fitness testing and weights machines.
 You’ll also have opportunities to meet the numerous professional sportsmen and sportswomen who draw on the expertise of our lecturing staff within this facility.

 Please visit our Entry from College pages for suitable College courses.
 You should look for those courses suitable for entry onto our BSc (Hons) Sport & Exercise.